loomkoom/get-vods-clips/README.md

 - If a vod goes down or is restarted resulting in multiple vods for the same stream in twitchtracker, only the 1st vod part will be found. <br>
 - for clips most are retrievable for an unlimited amount of time but not 100% are found. <br>

-You need to have some data from the stream if you want a specific vod or clips from that vod (for get_all_vods_and_clips.cmd only a date range is needed) <br>
+You need to have some data from the stream if you want to run scripts under the [extra scripts](#extra-scripts) section<br>
 all data can be found on twitchtracker if you inspect element on the stream link in the streams page https://twitchtracker.com/twitch/streams
 Using twitches glitchcon eve stream as an example: https://twitchtracker.com/twitch/streams/40468501598 <br>
 (dates/times are always in UTC format!) <br>